HeroesToolChest/HeroesDataParser/README.md

 ```

 `5` - `ColoredText`
-Contains the color tags and newlines, when parsed this is what appears ingame for text and tooltips.
+Contains xml tags and newlines, when parsed this is what appears ingame for text and tooltips.

 Example:
 ```